epfl-si/ansible-collection-rhel/roles/user/README.md

 Create specified user, set its default shell, manage the authorized_keys file and sudo rules.
 This role handle one user at a time.
 Call this role multiple times to create many users.

+This role must be run with `become: true` if it modified any other user than `ansible_user`.

 Requirements
 ------------